 Taken together, these essay questions cover a lot of ground: your professional path and plans, your alignment with the program’s core values, and your interpersonal and communication responsiveness.
 Moreover, this vast ground is covered in few words – the written essays are short, requiring tough decisions about what key points and anecdotes to include and what to leave out.
 Write simply and directly to pack as much meaning and impact as possible into each word.
 Not least, ensure your video “personality” aligns with your written “personality.”

 Define your short-term post-MBA career goals.
 How are your professional strengths, past experience and personal attributes aligned with these goals?
 (300 word limit)

 This question challenges you to define your short-term goals in three dimensions: your past experience, your skills, and your unique character.
 Yet, with only 300 words, you can’t give a comprehensive, detailed delineation of those elements.
 I suggest discussing one point from each category that is relevant to your goals.
 The key to making this part of the essay work is specificity, detail, and anecdote – e.g. don’t just say you have a charismatic personality that brings people together; show through a brief anecdote how it lets you be the glue in a rough-and-tumble team.
 Then discuss directly the relevance of this quality to your short-term goal.
 The question’s emphasis on short-term goals suggests practicality and concreteness: what (type of) position and in what industry, to achieve what, and why (and, sometimes, where).

-The business school is named for Roberto C. Goizueta, former Chairman and CEO of The Coca-Cola Company, who led the organization for 16 years, extending its global reach, quadrupling consumption, building brand responsibility, and creating unprecedented shareholder wealth, and demonstrating a commitment to values and positive impact on society.
+The business school is named for Roberto C. Goizueta, former Chairman and CEO of The Coca-Cola Company, who led the organization for 16 years, extending its global reach, quadrupling consumption, building brand responsibility, creating unprecedented shareholder wealth, and demonstrating a commitment to values and positive impact on society.
 Roberto Goizueta’s core values guide us in educating principled leaders to have a positive influence on business and society.
-Provide a specific example of your leadership – professional or personal – and explain what you learned about yourself through the experience.
+Provide a specific example of your leadership and explain what you learned about yourself through the experience.
 (300 word limit)